coderefinery/social-coding/talk.md

 Is the freedom to ...

-- ... run the software for any purpose .blue[-> new applications]
+- ... run the software for any purpose: .emph[new applications]
-- ... study how the software works and to adapt it to your needs .blue[-> new applications, less reinventing wheels]
+- ... study how the software works and to adapt it to your needs: .emph[new applications, less reinventing wheels]
-- ... redistribute copies of the software .blue[-> more users, more citations]
+- ... redistribute copies of the software: .emph[more users, more citations]
-- ... improve the software and distribute your improvements to the public .blue[-> fix bugs, new science]
+- ... improve the software and distribute your improvements to the public: .emph[fix bugs, new science]

 ### Typical confusion